Monday January 25, 2021

 The City is requesting the public’s assistance in reducing the spread of the virus, as follows:

-- Wear a cloth face covering when out in public where maintaining physical distancing will be a challenge, or when riding public transit.
+Wear a cloth face covering when going into an enclosed public space, as well as anywhere where maintaining physical distancing will be a challenge, and when riding public transit.

 If you suspect you may have novel coronavirus, contact Telehealth Ontario at 1-866-797-0000.